Lawn & garden irrigation picks up where weather leaves off

 Modern garden irrigation systems are designed around zones.
-A zone is a section of the system served by a single control valve and is comprised of plants with similar soil type and water requirements.
+A zone is a section of the system served by a single control valve and is comprised of plants with similar soil types and water requirements.
 A well-designed irrigation system follows the pattern of a well-designed garden.
 Robert Latham of Atlantic Irrigation says that landscape architects and garden designers understand plant water usage requirements and tend to group plants according to their sun, shade and moisture needs when they design beds and planting areas.
 However, in terms of designing the irrigation, he says, “When it comes down to making calculations and being specific about which nozzle and which device goes where, that’s where people like me come in.”

-Latham says the first step is make sure the water delivery system matches the moisture requirements and location of the plants.
+Latham says the first step is to make sure the water delivery system matches the moisture requirements and location of the plants.
 There are three basic types of water delivery devices:

 - Pop up spray head.
 You see these used to irrigate lawns.
 Each sprinkler head can be adjusted to spread water in a pattern covering 4 to 15 feet.